 If you’re using WooCommerce as your base, you’ll pay over $149.00 for the memberships plugin.

 And, if you want your membership to come at a fee -- any fee -- you’ll need the subscriptions plugin to go alongside it.

 All told, your cheapest entry point for a membership site with WordPress and WooCommerce is through a bundle deal that runs $300.00.

 Ouch.
-That’s why -- among other reasons -- we don’t think WordPress is a good solution for selling digital products, though it is a great one for your website.
+That’s why -- among other reasons -- we don’t think WordPress is a good solution for selling online courses and other digital products such as memberships, though it is a great one for your website.